Introduction of Software Maintenance

 - Maintenance Management Phase: This phase involves configurations and version controlling of the software artifacts associated with the implemented software.
 It is a relevant process for patch releases and iterative phases.

-Similarly, there are several categories of software maintenance that are associated with software maintenance processes based on business requirements.
+Similarly, there are several categories of maintenance that are associated with software maintenance processes based on business requirements.

-The types of software maintenance are as follows
+The types are as follows

-- Adaptive Maintenance: This type of software maintenance involves the updating and modification of the software after delivery to accommodate up-to-date technology changes and industry needs.
+- Adaptive Maintenance: This type of maintenance involves the updating and modification of the software after delivery to accommodate up-to-date technology changes and industry needs.

 - Reduces operational costs.